bcgov/data-publication/pages/dps_bcdc_w_dataset_2.md

 ## TABULAR DATA OR DOCUMENT RESOURCE MANAGEMENT

+**Title**:
-**Title**: is the title of the resource as it will appear on the metadata record.
++ Is the title of the resource as it will appear on the metadata record.

 **_Resource_**

++ **URL**:
-+ **URL**: is a link to a file or resource stored elsewhere, e.g., a website or FTP site.
+    - Is a link to a file or resource stored elsewhere, e.g., a website or FTP site.
     - For resources that are not available unless authorized a link to a webpage or form to instruct consumers how to obtain access, e.g. [Request Archaeology Information](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3)

 + **File**: is to upload a file, e.g., CSV, directly into the Catalogue Data Store.